-In 2019, Warsaw is ranked third in the most provincial cities in the world.
-At every step we hear about veg-burger, vege-restaurant, vege-cosmetics and even veg-beer.
-Warsaw, Kraków, Poznań, Wrocław, virtually every new restaurant exudes an offer for vegetarians.
+In 2019, Warsaw ranks third among the most vegan cities in the world.
+At every step we hear about veg burgers, veg restaurants, veg cosmetics and even vegan beer.
+Warsaw, Kraków, Poznań, Wrocław, in each of these cities, virtually every new restaurant offers an offer for vegetarians.

-The number of people using products for vegetarians is growing, this is an undeniable fact.
+The number of people consuming vegetarian products is growing

-Still, as many as 41% of Polish consumers still think that vegetarianism is very unhealthy.
-Although so many of us are against the elimination of meat from the diet, we still eat less from year to year.
-Meat consumption in Poland is 67.5 kg per head (in 2010 it was 73.7 kg).
+Despite this, as many as 41% of Poles still believe that vegetarianism is very unhealthy.
+While many of us are against eliminating meat from our diet, we still eat less every year.
+The consumption of meat in Poland due to all market research studies in Poland, shows that 67.5 kg per capita (in 2010 it was 73.7 kg).

-What makes us change the diet to vegan / vegetarian?
+What makes us switch to a vegan / vegetarian diet?

-As always, an interesting group are millennials who show a great interest in healthy eating, various diets and a matter of well-being.
-The number of vegetarians, vegans and inflators is growing among this group of consumers.
-The concept of ‘health and wellness’ is not just a diet or fashion for them.
-For millenials it is more a lifestyle.
-Latest research indicates that almost half of Polish respondents aged 16-24 declare their readiness to change their lifestyle to a healthier one.
-In the group of 25-34 this percentage is 39%.
-Two in ten consumers aged 25–34 say they are eating more vegetarian products than they did a year ago.
+As always, Millennials are an interesting group with a strong interest in healthy eating, a variety of diets and well-being.
+The number of vegetarians and vegans is increasing among this group of consumers.
+The concept of “health and well-being” is not only about diet or fashion for them – for millennials it is more a lifestyle.
+Recent studies indicate that almost half of Polish respondents aged 16-24 declare readiness to change their lifestyle to a healthier one.
+In the 25-34 group, this percentage is 39%.
+Two in ten consumers aged 25–34 say they eat more vegetarian products than a year ago.
 In addition, almost 10% of respondents in this age group declare that they are on a vegetarian or vegan diet.